NOAA-EPIC/land-da-data-uploader/README.md

     * Main:
         * upload_file2cloud.py
             * Main executable script for extracting & uploading the full Land DA datasets residing on-prem to cloud.
-Sets unique keys for the individual data files supporting the Land DA.
+Sets unique key for the tar.gz data supporting the Land DA.
+Note: Must save data of interest to migrate to cloud within the repository's "main" folder
+            & structure it on-premise as you would like it structured in cloud.
+For example, the relative directory of "landda-data-2016.tar.gz" should be saved as   "current_land_da_release_data/landda-data-2016.tar.gz" within the "main" folder on-premise for the object's key to be set as "current_land_da_release_data/landda-data-2016.tar.gz" in cloud.
         * get_objects_list.py
-            * Obtains list of unique data files within a tar file.
+            * Obtains list of unique data files within the Land DA cloud storage
         * delete_cloud_object.py
-            * Main executable script for deleting the objects of the Land DA datasets based on their unique key.
+            * Main executable script for deleting the objects of the Land DA in datasets in cloud based on their unique key.

 * List of Dependencies:
     * cloud_xfer_env.yml